transdigiware/blockchain/ibp-console-ha.md

 **Anchor peers** on a channel facilitate cross-organization communication that is required for private data, gossip, and service discovery to work.
 If only one anchor peer exists on a channel, and that peer becomes unavailable, the organizations are no longer connected and the cross-organization gossip is no longer possible.
 Therefore, when you create redundant peers for an organization, be sure to add redundant [anchor peers on the channel](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers) as well.

 Finally, your peer redundancy strategy needs to take into account your chaincode endorsement policies to ensure that you always have enough peers available to satisfy the endorsement policy requirements.
-For example, if an endorsement policy requires a specific number of endorsements, your peer HA strategy needs to ensure there are always that number of peers available.
+For example, if an endorsement policy requires a specific number of endorsements, your peer HA strategy needs to ensure that there are always that number of peers available.
 Alternatively, if the endorsement policy requires a `MAJORITY` of peers to endorse the transactions, then you need to ensure that a majority of the peers are always available in order for transactions to continue to be processed.

 ### Ordering service considerations
 {: #ibp-console-ha-ordering-service}